Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-\paragraph{Invariant Risk Minimization} The core idea of Invariant Risk Minimization (IRM) is to discover feature representations that remain invariant across all training environments, thereby reducing the model’s reliance on spurious correlations specific to particular environments.
-For instance, FOIL \cite{46} proposes a model-agnostic solution for invariant learning in time-series forecasting through a surrogate loss function and an environment inference module.
+The core idea of IRM is to discover feature representations that remain invariant across all training environments, thereby reducing the model’s reliance on spurious correlations specific to particular environments.
+For instance, FOIL \cite{46} proposes a model-agnostic solution for invariant learning in time series forecasting through a surrogate loss function and an environment inference module.
 A game-theoretic robust forecasting method \cite{47} applies the IRM concept by simulating adversarial perturbations to historical data.
 Moreover, Zhang et al. \cite{48} combine a specialized model architecture with IRM to capture cross-domain invariant features, further boosting generalization performance in time series.
+Cedar \cite{Deng2024} proposes a domain discrepancy regularization term to enforce consistent forecasting performance across different domains, thereby improving generalization.
+TFPS \cite{sun2025learningpatternspecificexpertstime} tackles patch-level distribution shifts by learning multiple stable predictive functions, each specialized for a distinct data pattern, thus aligning with the IRM goal of finding invariant predictors.
 Wang et al. \cite{207} leverage the total variation model and the primal-dual optimization method to enhance the model's generalization ability in OOD scenarios.
 By learning consistent features across diverse environments, IRM helps models maintain robust performance when facing unseen periods or sudden events.
-In time-series applications, combining IRM methods with temporal structure modeling, dynamic invariant feature learning, meta-learning, adversarial training, and generative models have become a powerful toolkit for improving forecasting accuracy and generalization \cite{49,50,51}.
+In time series applications, combining IRM methods with temporal structure modeling, dynamic invariant feature learning, meta-learning, adversarial training, and generative models have become a powerful toolkit for improving forecasting accuracy and generalization \cite{49,50,51}.